Preprod-Labs/DIY-SupervisedClassifiers/README.md

 ## Data Definition

 Mock data for learning purposes with features: Age, Vehicle Age, Annual Mileage, Accident History, Vehicle Type, and Claim status.

+> Since this dataset only consists of 1000 samples, with 600 used for training, the model tends to overfit and give 100% accuracy.
+This would not be the case for real-life scenarios with larger datasets, where more varied data would prevent such overfitting and provide a more realistic accuracy.

 ## Directory Structure